 We are able to offer consistently low prices because our buyers negotiate the best deals with our vendors.
 Manufacturers often will simply ‘load’ the cost of a coupon program into the original pricing of their product.
 We will not permit our vendors or buyers to do this since there is no advantage to the member.

-Food Lion – Upon emailing their customer service center, I received a short reply that included the following: “We will accept internet printed coupons in our stores, however, we reserve the right to decline acceptance if the coupons are deemed to be fraudulent.”
+Food Lion – Upon emailing their customer service center, I received a short reply that included the following: “We will accept internet printed coupons in our stores, however, we reserve the right to decline acceptance if the coupons are deemed to be fraudulent.
+We will accept printed barcode internet coupons that appear to be the original, with the exception of “FREE” internet coupons.”

 Fry's – See Kroger